neural-scaling

 Data scaling laws in NMT: the effect of noise and architecture

 This paper is all about trying a bunch of different changes to the training setup to see what affects the power law exponent over dataset size.
-Here are some of the answers: encoder-decoder size asymmetry: exponent not affected, but effective model capacity affected architecture (LSTM vs. Transformer): exponent not affected, but effective model capacity affected dataset quality (filtered vs. not): exponent and effective model capacity not effected, losses on smaller datasets affected dataset source (ParaCrawl vs.
+Here are some of the answers: encoder-decoder size asymmetry: exponent not affected, but effective model capacity affected architecture (LSTM vs. Transformer): exponent not affected, but effective model capacity affected dataset quality (filtered vs. not): exponent and effective model capacity not effected, losses on smaller datasets affected dataset source (ParaCrawl vs. in-house dataset): exponent not affected adding independent noise: exponent not affected, but effective model capacity affected Here are some other things to test that I thought of while I read this:

 Read more